 - The Dubai court marriage is only for Muslim couples.

-- Any documentation from home country(ies) must be approved by the UAE Foreign Ministry.
+- Any documentation from the home country(ies) must be approved by the UAE Foreign Ministry.

 HOW MUCH DOES IT COST TO GET MARRIED IN DUBAI?

-The fees to obtain a marriage certificate from the Dubai Shariah Court is AED 200.
+The fee to obtain a marriage certificate from the Dubai Shariah Court is AED 220.
+It excludes the fee of the marriage official.
 The cost to get married in Dubai for non-Muslims may vary from one embassy/consulate to another.

 CAN CHRISTIAN EXPATS GET MARRIED IN A CHURCH IN DUBAI?

 Yes, they can.
 However, after getting married in a Dubai church, they need to register their marriage in their respective embassy/consulate to legalise it.